Why do I need to create an account?

 Can I choose the city or region to which I am assigned?

 During the interview, you can identify your preferred location(s).
-We do our best to take your preferences into consideration!
-Please note that most placements will be in semi-urban, rural, or remote settings; there are very few urban placements across Canada.
+Check out the Odyssey interactive map to view the locations of past and present Odyssey work placements.
+We do our best to take your preferences into consideration.
+Ultimately, assignments are determined by the coordinator in the host province or territory.
+Please note that most placements will be in semi-urban, rural, or remote settings; there are few urban placements across Canada.

 Can I start later in the year?